Islamist joy as Morsy elected Egypt president

 Morsy has promised an "Egyptian renaissance with an Islamic foundation".
 Yet the stocky, bespectacled party official appears something of an accidental president: he was only flung into the race at the last moment by the disqualification on a technicality of Khairat al-Shater, the group's preferred choice.

-With a stiff and formal style, Morsy cast himself as a reluctant latecomer to the race, who cited religious fear of judgment day as one of his reasons for running.
-He struggled to shake off his label as the Brotherhood's "spare tire".
+With a stiff and formal style, Morsy cast himself as a reluctant latecomer to the race, who cited religious fear of judgement day as one of his reasons for running.
+He struggled to shake off his label as the Brotherhood's "spare tyre".

 Questions remain over the extent to which Morsy will operate independently of other Brotherhood leaders once in office: his manifesto was drawn up by the group's policymakers.
 The role Shater might play has been one focus of debate in Egypt.